adiianni8/BioDRUMs-1/README.md

 * Indicate whether to compute DAR (conjugates) or SI (unconjugated biologics)

+**Output files**

 Run the analysis to generate:

-* Plots of mean DAR or SI versus time/concentration
+* Plots of mean DAR or SI versus time/concentration (.png)

-* Explained area % versus time/concentration
+* Explained area % versus time/concentration (.png)

-* Stacked plots of relative abundance of each species versus time/concentration
+* Stacked plots of relative abundance of each species versus time/concentration (.png)

-* Excel reports, including Species ID mapping
+* Excel reports (DAR summary sheet from your template file), including Species ID mapping (.xlsx)

+**Example use cases**

+**Use case 1 – Mean DAR of a Trastuzumab ADC in an in vitro plasma stability study**

+**Molecule:** Trastuzumab conjugated via a maleimide valine‑citrulline PABC MMAE linker on an engineered cysteine (C442) in the CH3 domain (maximum DAR 2).

+**Samples:** Mouse plasma stability 0–168 h, deglycosylated with PNGase‑F to reduce isobaric ambiguity.

+**Results (see paper Figures 4–5):**

+* Mean DAR remains within 20% loss compared to t0, indicating good linker–payload stability.
+* Explained area % stays above 75% for all timepoints.
+* 21 ADC species identified and tracked over time.

+This workflow is fully reproducible in BioDRUMs with the provided example dataset and template